HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 ### Conda Installation

+Note that if you are coming from the standard installation instructions, you **must not** anymore use the virtual environment that was created (via `venv`).
+So please execute `deactivate` to deactivate the environment and delete the `env` directory.
+You will also have to re-install the requirements later on.

 To install a Python version different from your system's, below you can find instructions for [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 If you